MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/1_CV_NLP-questions.md

 ## Q: Implementing Image Classification with Custom Vision

 > You are developing an application that needs to classify images into different categories.
 You plan to use Azure Custom Vision to achieve this.
 Which steps should you follow to create and train a custom image classification model?
-To answer, select the appropriate steps from the answer area.

 **Options:**